 Optimize and Defragment Drive, click optimize

 Whenever you feel like your system is slow.
 Take a look at your system resources and identify programs and services hogging up.
 If they seem suspicious, consider collecting more information about them from google.
 Though somehwat uneasy but it's very advisable nowadays to keep an eye on running applications on your system.

 You can use

-Task Manager for this one too,
+Task Manager for this

 Task Managerby right clicking on the task bar and choosing